it-projects-llc/addons-dev/fleet_booking/README.rst

 The model ``fleet_booking.rental`` is used for working with different types of rental documents.

+Each type of the documents has several states.

 The types of the documents and their states are
  * ``Rent``